 What Is Child Support?

 Child support is a payment made by one parent to the other parent to financially support their child after separation or divorce.
 The payment is meant to cover the child’s basic needs, including food, shelter, clothing, and medical care.
-Child support is usually paid until the child turns 18 or graduates from high school.
+Child support in Columbia, MO is usually paid until the child turns 18 or graduates from high school.
 However, the exact duration of payments can vary based on state law.

 Child support is not just a legal obligation but a moral one as well.
 Children are entitled to financial support from both of their parents, regardless of the parent’s relationship with each other.
 Child support payments are typically enforced through the court system.
 However, parents can also choose to agree on a child support arrangement outside of court.